-For any Fender® original part, contact: Smart Parts® (partssmart.com) 847-342-8266.
-They have the decal too, but do not order one unless you are refinishing a genuine Fender® guitar and/or neck.
-The supplier will demand photographs before they will sell it to you.
-They have very good prices and will email you a price sheet.
+For any Fender® original part, contact: Tom at (www.musicpartsguru.com) 847-342-8266.
+They have very good prices and will e-mail you a price sheet.
 Just don't put a registered trademark on something that is not genuine.